TeamMoodGitHub/Aaron-Term-1/README.md

-# Jungle.GG
+# Jungle.ninja

-**Jungle.GG** is a League of Legends online tool that allows users to create and share item builds and jungle routes with each other!
+**Jungle.ninja** is a League of Legends online tool that allows users to create and share item builds and jungle routes with each other!
 Created item sets and jungle routes for specific junglers are displayed on a jungler's feed where users can vote to determine which ones are the best.

 ![](https://media.giphy.com/media/l378xcoaUcDhTk3ao/giphy.gif)